Bald Eagle Facts

 Q: What specific type of fish do bald eagles prefer?

 A: The easiest to catch!
-Actually, that is pretty true.
-Usually this means fish that spend more time near the surface or in the shallows; ones that make themselves "available" to bald eagles, which hunt and capture fish near the surface of water.
-The species involved are not as important as the niche they occupy, and vary with the region you are in.
+Usually this means fish that spend more time near the surface or in the shallows; ones that make themselves available to bald eagles, which hunt and capture fish near the surface of water.
+The species involved are not as important as the niche they occupy, and vary with the region.
 Here in New York, along our Hudson River, as just one example, breeding eagles take a lot of American eels, which can often be found near the surface and in shallow waters, especially when the tide is low in the river.

 A: Absolutely!
-Bald eagles are found in all 48 continental states as well as Alaska; only Hawaii doesn't have bald eagles.
+Bald eagles are found in all 48 continental states as well as Alaska.
+Only Hawaii doesn't have bald eagles.
 The Pacific Northwest has a very large bald eagle poplulation, with hundreds of pairs breeding in Oregon and Washington.
 If you go back in the Journey North archives, you'll find some wintering eagles from Washington State that were tracked to their breeding grounds, just like we are doing here in New York.
-What major difference can you find in west coast vs east coast movement patterns ??
+What major difference can you find in west coast versus east coast movement patterns?

 exactly one thing we are trying to find out!